+Controllers British Trans (BTP) I Signaller

+CCTV operators

-Controllers British Transport Police (BTP) liaison Signaller CCTV operators Media managers (Twitter, etc.) Passenger information system controller Fleet controller Phone a friend Technical support Planner Electrification
+Social Media managers (X (formerly Twitter, Instagram etc.) Passenger information system controller Fleet controller Phone a friend

+Technical support Planner Electrification

 Example: LNW Route has found it beneficial to liaise closely with BTP and a 'police on bikes' initiative has been implemented.
-In areas with high incidences of fatalities, this close liaison limits the delay by having BTP on site sooner and a BTP officer familiar with railway operation reducing the chance of the location becoming a crime scene with increased line closure time.
+In areas with high incidences of fatalities, this close liaison limits the delay by having BTP on site sconer and a BTP officer familiar with railway operation reducing the chance of the location becoming a crime scene with increased line closure time.
 Forward facing CCTV (FFCCTV) has helped significantly in this respect and has also made a significant contribution to identifying the root cause of OHLE failures.

-Example: Southern, Virgin Trains East Coast (VTEC) and Northern have noted benefits from having a Network Rail presence within control.
+Example: Southern, London North Eastern Railway (LNER) and Northern have noted benefits from having a Network Rail presence within control.
 Southern have taken an integrated approach with NR staff sitting with TOC staff.
-VTEC and Northern are co-located with NR, sitting separately but in the same room.
+LNER and Northern are co-located with NR, sitting separately but in the same room.